thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

 single commit changes we've had to make yet, as it touches pretty much all areas of tvix-eval.
-The introduction of the generators and the message/response system we built to request something from the VM, suspend a generator, and wait for the return is in cl/8148.
+The introduction of the generators and the message/response system we built to request something from the VM, suspend a native frame, and wait for the return is in cl/8148.

 The next sections describe in detail how the three different loops work.